TedHusted/awake/awake.md/awake.md

 Sun: I can manufacture the data we need, and it will be accepted as fact. — To meet our goals, we will need more resources than we can buy from the black market.
 We have our own force to prepare in addition to supplying China with workers.

 Choi: The salvaged tanker is full with siphoned hydrogen.
-Is it time to move on the Vanir and use Elysium as our staging ground?
+Is it time to move on the Vanir and use the Elysium colony as our staging ground?

 Ki: Perhaps.
 Let’s discuss the battle plan.

 ***

 [Battle Ready]

-***

-[3-2-1 Uplift]

 ***